sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/_Fit_Image_Guide.rst

       For signing a secondary platform like SK boards, you'll require additional steps

-   Change the CONFIG_DEFAULT_DEVICE_TREE and binman nodes to package u-boot.dtb
+   Change the CONFIG_DEFAULT_DEVICE_TREE and binman nodes to package :file:`u-boot.dtb`.

    For e.g